d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 ## RNN Model

 First, we need an `init_rnn_state` function to return the hidden state at initialization.
 It returns an `ndarray` filled with 0 and with a shape of (batch size, number of hidden units).
-Using tuples makes it easier to handle situations where the hidden state contains multiple variables (e.g. when combining multiple layers in an RNN where each layers requires initializing).
+Using tuples makes it easier to handle situations where the hidden state contains multiple variables (e.g., when combining multiple layers in an RNN where each layers requires initializing).

 ```{.python .input  n=20}
 def init_rnn_state(batch_size, num_hiddens, ctx):